toVersus/trainer/docs/proposals/2170-kubeflow-trainer-v2/README.md

 	TrainJobJobsCreationFailedReason string = "JobsCreationFailed" )

-type TrainJobSpec struct {
+// TrainJobSpec represents specification of the desired TrainJob. type TrainJobSpec struct {
 	// Reference to the training runtime.
 	// The field is immutable.
 	// +kubebuilder:validation:XValidation:rule="self == oldSelf", message="runtimeRef is immutable"
 	RuntimeRef RuntimeRef `json:"runtimeRef"`

+	// Configuration of the initializer.
+	Initializer *Initializer `json:"initializer,omitempty"`

-	// Configuration of the desired trainer.
+	// Configuration of the trainer.
 	Trainer *Trainer `json:"trainer,omitempty"`

-	// Configuration of the training dataset.
-	DatasetConfig *DatasetConfig `json:"datasetConfig,omitempty"`

-	// Configuration of the pre-trained and trained model.
-	ModelConfig *ModelConfig `json:"modelConfig,omitempty"`

 	// Labels to apply for the derivative JobSet and Jobs.
 	// They will be merged with the TrainingRuntime values.